Airbus orders surge in November but lag Boeing

-PARIS (Reuters) - Airbus confirmed on Friday it had sold 186 aircraft in November, putting it on the verge of meeting its goal for the full year but failing to close a gap with rival Boeing.
+PARIS (Reuters) - Airbus confirmed on Friday it had sold 186 aircraft in November, putting it on the verge of meeting its goal for the full year but failing to close a gap with rival Boeing (BA.N).

 Between January and November, Airbus sold 646 aircraft, or a net total of 585 after adjusting for cancellations.